Seminar Series

 Toward a Dynamical Theory of Deep Learning: Coupled State-Parameter Dynamics and Time-Scale Interaction

-Modern deep learning systems exhibit complex dynamical behavior, including interacting time scales, evolving internal representations, and non-Gaussian optimization dynamics.
-Yet a principled theoretical framework explaining how these dynamics shape learning, memory, and adaptation is still largely missing.
-This talk presents a research program toward a dynamical theory of deep learning based on the interaction between state dynamics and parameter dynamics in recurrent neural networks.
-I first show how gating mechanisms induce lag-dependent effective learning rates, which couple temporal state dynamics with parameter updates during training.
-These quantities determine how gradient information propagates across time and therefore control the limits of temporal credit assignment.
-Building on this perspective, I introduce a learnability theory that characterizes the maximum temporal horizon at which gradient signals remain statistically detectable under heavy-tailed stochastic gradients.
-This defines a learnability window whose scaling depends on the decay of the aggregate effective learning-rate envelope.
-Finally, I discuss recent results linking envelope decay to the distribution of neuron-wise time scales that emerges during training.
-In large networks, the envelope can be expressed as a Laplace transform of this time-scale spectrum, implying that the tail geometry of the spectrum determines the temporal reach of learning.
-Preliminary results suggest that optimization noise and architectural flexibility jointly shape these spectra through an anti-collapse mechanism that generates heterogeneous time scales and leads training dynamics to self-organize toward distinct operating regimes of temporal learning.
+Modern deep learning systems exhibit complex dynamical behavior, yet a principled theory explaining how these dynamics shape learning and memory is still missing.
+This talk presents a research program toward a dynamical theory of deep learning based on the interaction between state and parameter dynamics in recurrent neural networks.
+I show how gating mechanisms induce lag-dependent effective learning rates that constrain temporal credit assignment, and introduce a learnability theory characterizing the maximum temporal horizon at which gradient signals remain detectable under heavy-tailed stochastic gradients.
+Finally, I discuss recent results linking these learning limits to the distribution of neuron-wise time scales emerging during training, whose geometry determines the temporal reach of learning.

 From Neural Networks to Graph Neural Networks